LLxprt Privacy-First Telemetry

 3. Workspace settings (.llxprt/settings.json in current directory)

-4. User settings (~/.llxprt/settings.json in home directory)
+4. User settings (your user settings.json in LLxprt's config directory)

 5. Default values